Are you going potty about potty training?

 If your child gets to age 8 and not dry at night, get in touch with your GP or head over to the Eric website which is a fantastic place for help and advice.
 Click here

-If you are in need of further help or advice or you would like to book a consultation with me, please fill out the contact form here
+If you are in need of further help or advice, book a consultation with me, here